Gavin55555555555555/power-outage-predictor/README.md

 | CLIMATE.REGION        |   6 |

 ### NMAR Analysis
 I believe that `CAUSE.CATEGORY.DETAIL` is NMAR.
 If the specific detailed cause of an outage is difficult to observe, then it is more likely to go unnoticed and reported as NaN.
 Therefore, the value of the data itself influences whether or not it is missing.
-This by defintion is NMAR.
+This by definition is NMAR.
 Additional data on how many people or which agencies performed the investigation to determine `CAUSE.CATEGORY.DETAIL` may change it from NMAR and MAR, as these columns may provide insight on the missingness of `CAUSE.CATEGORY.DETAIL`.

 ### Missingness Dependency

-#### Missingness of Outage Duration depedent on Percent Land
+#### Missingness of Outage Duration dependent on Percent Land

 Let us examine the missingness of Outage Duration conditional on Percent Land.